-- 1) Motor (movement) skills
+1) Motor (movement) skills

 - How does your child move her/his head, upper-body and legs (holding head up, sitting, walking)?

-- 2) Communication and speech
+Communication and speech

 - How does your child communicate with you?

+Considering the second se

-- 3) Social interaction
+- Social interaction

-- How does your child interact with you and others, how does he/she play?
+How does your child interact with you and others,

-- 4) Play and learning
+- how does he/she play?
+4) Play and learning

 - What kinds of things can your child do alone now (like eating or dressing)?